admay/reddit-viewer/README.md

 # Reddit Viewer

 This is a test project I'm using to slowly learn React through Reagent and Re-frame.
+This branch is the re-framed version of the master branch version.

 ### Development mode